 - 3.5.1 Facility Inspections: Routine facility inspections are conducted on a semi-annual basis at this facility.
 The inspection reports for the inspections conducted since the previous permit renewal were reviewed as part of the current permit renewal process.
-During the most recent District inspection, the following engines could not be located at the stationary source or at the Lakeview Yard and were therefore depermitted; APCD Device Nos.
-3413, 5319, 3435.
-One enforcement action was issued as a result of these inspections.
-See Section 3.5.2 below. - 3.5.2 Violations: The following enforcement action was issued to HVI for the IC Engine Facility since the last permit renewal.
+During the most recent District inspection, the following engines could not be located at the stationary source, the Lakeview Yard or the Rig Yard and were depermitted; District Device Nos.
+5316, 3382, 3398, 6454, 3441.
+There were no enforcement actions issued as a result of these inspections however, since the previous permit renewal, multiple enforcement actions were issued as a result of District review of the semi-annual compliance reports or from Deviation Report submittals.
+See Section 3.5.2 below. - 3.5.2 Violations: The following enforcement action was issued for the IC Engine Facility since the last permit renewal.